rickballard/CoCivium/legacy/CoCivium/_pr/ci_og-image-20250813_2231/legacy/Civium/admin/inbox/GmailDump_20250811/originals/CoCivium_Session_Primer (1).md

-# CoCivium Session Primer
+# CoCivium™ Session Primer

 **Purpose:**
-To ensure a smooth and productive start to any working session on the CoCivium project.
+To ensure a smooth and productive start to any working session on the CoCivium™ project.
 This document can be used by project architects, contributors, and AI assistants to re-prime context and maintain continuity.

 **Location:**